notepad-plus-plus/npp-usermanual/content/docs/searching.md

 In normal or extended mode, there would be no point in looking for text of length 0; however, in regular expression mode, this can often happen.
 For example, to add something at the beginning of a line, you'll search for "^" and replace with whatever is to be added.

 Notepad++ would select the match, but there is no sensible way to select a stretch zero character long.
-When this happens, a tooltip very similar to function call tips is displayed instead, with a caret pointing upwards to the empty match.
+When this happens, a tooltip very similar to function call tips is displayed instead, with a circumflex character `^` pointing upwards to the empty match.

 ### Examples